ppowo/vex/ARCHITECTURE.md

 ### `vex init`

-Outputs shell code to stdout, designed to be eval'd in `.zshrc`:
+Outputs shell code to stdout, designed to be eval'd in `.zshrc` or `.bashrc`:

 ```sh
 eval "$(vex init)"